-The downside to digital signs is that you can easily mess up both the design and execution by not adhering to traditional design principles.
+The downside to digital signs is that you can easily mess up both the design and execution by not adhering to traditional Digital Signage Design principles.

 Here are seven pitfalls that you should try to avoid while working on the design of a digital sign:

 One of the biggest design mistakes made is using the wrong font size.
 Keep in mind the desired viewing distance when creating your design.
 How far away will the farthest person be when viewing your sign?

 Here’s a chart to help you determine the font size and legible viewing distance:

 20 pt.
 7’

 50 pt.
 18’

 66 pt.
 25’

 100 pt.
 36’